 In order of appearance

-Carissa’s nearly fifteen year collegiate career included roles in admissions, advising, records, student services, and financial aid.
+Carissa’s nearly fifteen year collegiate career included roles in admissions, advising, records, student services, faculty, and financial aid.
 She served as the financial literacy consultant for DeVry’s Columbus Metro, and she also created an adult learner financial literacy program at Franklin University.
 She now enjoys building financial education partnerships with colleges and universities across the country in her role as vice president of student success at Inceptia.

 Carissa received her BA in Communications & Business from Malone University, her Masters of Human Resource Management from Keller Graduate School, and her business Credential of Readiness from Harvard Business School.

 Bill Mills is the President/CEO of Florida Prosperity Partnership (FPP), a nonprofit dedicated to elevating Financial Capability for all.
 FPP is well known for its Annual Financial Capability Training Conference, Spondulics (first-of-its-kind Financial Edutainment broadcast platform), F5:FPP Financial Focus Film Fest (part of FPP’s Edutainment Initiative), Regional Prosperity Town Hall Meetings, Bank On Florida, Florida Taxpayer Opportunity Network (FLTON), the Financial Education Train-the-Trainer program and the Certification for Financial Capability Practitioners (CPFinCap) among others.
 Bill loves to find innovative ways to reach audiences!
 A Florida nonprofit, FPP has reached all fifty states and six continents with financial education over the past year.

 Bill holds a BSBA with a major in Marketing from the University of Central Florida.
 He has also written, directed, and produced marketing videos, short films, and a full-length feature.
 He is a proud father of three and is married to the love of his life, Emma.